renatof/PiK8kE/README.md

 * One or more edge devices.
 Currently, we support Raspberry Pi 4 and nVidia Jetson Nano devices, with at least 2GB memory, 4 cores, and 64GB SD card storage
 * An Ethernet (wired or wireless) network to connect the Pis to.
 The recommended setup is to deploy on a private network, with DHCP assigned addresses
+* The Pi needs to be connected to the Internet when you first boot it in order for it to self-configure into the virtual network
 * PiK8kE configuration files for [EdgeVPN.io](https://edgevpn.io) handed out by the PRAGMA PiK8kE team (Renato or Ken)
 * Ubuntu 20.04 server Raspberry Pi base image, or Ubuntu 18.04 Jetson Nano base image
 * A Linux computer with a micro SD card reader, and software to flash the SD card